What an outstanding chance to get familiar with the other fascinating winter element: Ice.

-After the climb it is time to relax together by the warmth of the fire and listening to stories about ice climbing, arctic nature and such.
-The instructor may share some wild stories from climbing trips around the world.
-For a meal we barbecue in the canyon by a bonfire.
-In the afternoon hike back up to the parking lot and drive to Rovaniemi.
+After the climbing, it is time to relax together by the warmth of the fire and listen to stories about ice climbing, arctic nature and such.
+For a meal we will have a barbecue in the canyon by a bonfire.
+In the evening we will hike back up to the parking lot and drive to Rovaniemi.

 Minimum 2 people

 - Bus transportation from Rovaniemi to Korouoma and back

 - Climbing gear: helmet, visor/goggles, harness, crampons, ice axes, footwear (climbing boots or ski boots).

 Additional information Click to openClick to close

 The Korouoma canyon is located in Posio in northern Finland.
 From Rovaniemi the distance is 115 km.